ElusiveMonni/monni_docs/docs/commands/slash/points/edit.md

     When set to `true`, will send the confirmation message as an ephemeral message only the command sender can see, while `false`, which is default, will send a confirmation message anyone can see
 - 5 **reason:**
 	The reason displayed for points being edited when using the [history](/commands/slash/points/history) command
 - 6 **system:**
 	Only when the command is assigned to multiple systems.
 Selects which system is edited.
 Multiple systems cannot be edited at the same time.

 ## Customization

 - **Systems**:
-	Which systems balance will be showed when using the command.
-When selecting multiple will show all systems selected and use a different embed
+	Which systems balance can be edited when using the command.